Of Boys and Gender Stereotypes

 With my son, we’ve tried most of the major sports, dabbled in martial arts, put him in a choir, started trumpet lessons, and tried art classes.
 At nine, we are still discerning his top gifts and cultivating his passions.
 Sample lots of boy-related and general kids’ activities, but be wary of requiring your son to remain in an activity he doesn’t like.

-Now, remember, Bob had a specific question about dress-up and dancing.
-And in helping your son grow up, there are times when you need to gently guide and redirect his behaviors and help reshape some of his attitudes.
+But Bob had a specific question about dress-up and dancing.
+In helping your son grow up, there are times when you need to gently guide and redirect his behaviors and help reshape some of his attitudes.
 My son held my hand and clung to me like glue when I first started taking him to Cub Scouts.
 He was feeling overwhelmed and anxious in a loud, crowded place.

-As parents, and especially dads, we need to pray for wisdom in raising little guys up to be men who follow Christ, who is the ultimate model of manhood.
+As parents, and especially dads, we need to pray for wisdom in raising little guys up to be men who follow Christ, the ultimate model of manhood.
+May Christ alone, not gender stereotypes, be our guide.

 And for Bob and his wife, that might mean their son grows up to be a dancer.